blackbird973/FaceMixer_ISN/README.md

 ## How to use

-- Get your multiples faces photos, and link them in the facemix.py file.
+- Put your multiples faces photos, and link them in the facemix.py file.

 - Run the program